Strata of differentials of the second kind, positivity and irreducibility of certain Hurwitz spaces: Introduction

-where $r=n+g+m-2$ or $n+g+m-1$ for signature $\kappa $ with no simple poles or at least two simple poles respectively\footnote{This divisor is the pushforward of $\overline{\ZZZ}(\kappa)$ under the forgetful map that forgets all but the first $n$ marked points}.
-We use this notation to denote both the divisor and the class\footnote{Our class expressions are given modulo the labelling of the unmarked points.
+we obtain an effective divisor when $n=r-g-m+2$ or $n=r-g-m+1$ for signature $\kappa $ with no simple poles or at least two simple poles respectively.
+We use the notation $Z_\kappa^n$ to denote both the divisor and the class\footnote{Our class expressions are given modulo the labelling of the unmarked points.
 See Definition~\ref{divdefn} for an explicit description.} of the divisor in $\Pic(\Mgnb)\otimes \QQ$.
-In Section~\ref{thm:ZRdivI} we compute in all cases where the forgotten points are simple zeros.
+In Section~\ref{thm:ZRdivI} we compute the class of this divisor in all cases where the forgotten points are simple zeros.

 For example, the class of the divisor $[Z^{3}_{-2,-2,4,1^{2}}]$ in $\overline{\mathcal{M}}_{2,3}$ is given by the formula in Theorem~\ref{thm:ZRdivI} as

 In the genus $g=0$ case the classes of Theorem~\ref{thm:ZRdivI} correspond to classes of divisors introduced by Fedorchuk~\cite{Fed} which leads to a new geometric description of these divisors in terms of Hurwitz spaces that we present as Corollary~\ref{DivCor}.